mpags-python/mpags-python.github.io/index.md

 first-year PhD students at the University of Nottingham and a number of other institutions, via the Midland Physics Alliance Graduate School ([MPAGS][MPAGS] [AS1][AS1]).
 Others may be able to join, on request, both for credits or on a more informal (unassessed) basis.
-Teaching sessions will be delivered to students at remote institutions via online live-stream.
-Recordings and materials will also be available for asynchronous learning.
+Teaching content will be primarily delivered in an asynchronous manner, through recorded video and independent exercises.
+There will also be some synchronous sessions providing an opportunity for questions and discussion.

 As students taking this module are expected to hold an undergraduate degree in a science subject, a limited level of prior programming experience (in any language) is